 Pricing

-Best for: Landlords with small portfolios and basic accounting needs.
+Best for: Landlords with basic accounting needs who want a simple interface.

 Pros